How to Move a Pet Overseas

 While statistics show that this option is safe, they don't track stress or trauma, including my own stress worrying about my babies in the belly of the plane or in the hands of distracted airport employees.

-Pet relocation services can handle the logistics of moving pets this way, and pet nannies can accompany your pet on the journey, but they can’t go in the hold.
+Pet relocation services can handle the logistics of moving pets this way, and pet nannies can accompany your pet on the journey, but they can't go in the hold.
 Most of what they provide is help with logistics and paperwork.
+Our partners at Air Animal offer more robust services that help to move your pets to their new home.

 Flying in Cabin